JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 The wizard creates the KMM shared module, updates configuration files, and creates files with classes that demonstrate multiplatform benefits.
 You can learn more about the [KMM project structure](discover-kmm-project.md).

-### Depend on the shared module in your Android application
+### Add a dependency on the shared module in your Android application

 To use cross-platform code in your Android application, connect the shared module to it, move the business logic code there, and make this code cross platform.